jkent42/Demo-Code/README.md

 # Demo-Code
 Feb 11, 2018
-Contains demonstration code, sourced elsewhere &amp; slightly modified Not much here right now, but I will be posting NN bits and Multi-Media bits Mostly working toward a baseline: code and data.
+Contains demonstration code, sourced elsewhere &amp; slightly modified.
+Not much here right now, but I will be posting NN bits and Multi-Media bits.
+Mostly working toward a baseline from existing code and data.